smilebasti/npmGrafStats/README.md

 ### Obviously I'd appreciate anyhelp or feedback :) Hope you enjoy.
 If you do so, please star this project.

 # Installation
-If you are using InfluxDB v1 see Branch: https://github.com/smilebasti/npmGrafStats/tree/influx-v1.
-This Branch is not going to be developed in the future!
+If you are only able to use InfluxDB v1 see Branch: https://github.com/smilebasti/npmGrafStats/tree/influx-v1.
+This Branch is not being developed anymore!

 ### The Installation instructions can now be found in the [GitHub Wiki](https://github.com/smilebasti/npmGrafStats/wiki).
-Currently supported architectures: `amd64`, `arm/v7` and `arm64`
+Currently supported architectures: `amd64`, `arm/v7` and `arm64`.

+Github Registry is now additionally availlable to Docker Registry by adding `ghcr.io/` infront of `smilebasti/npmgrafstats:latest`.

 A full installation example is availlable with the [docker-compose.yml](https://github.com/smilebasti/npmGrafStats/blob/main/docker-compose.yml)